 Image 2c.
 From Left to right - Traiokyavijaya, Guhya-Manjushri and Navosnisa.

-The characters on the base states 大清乾隆年敬造 daqing qianlong nianjingzao which translates to 'respectully made during the Qianlong years of the Qing Dynasty'
+The characters on the base reads 大清乾隆年敬造 daqing qianlong nianjingzao which translates to 'respectfully made during the Qianlong years of the Qing Dynasty'

 Image 3.
 Another really impressive Buddha at the Hong Kong Palace Museum is this large gilt-bronze seated figure of Buddha Shakyamuni.
 Dated to the 17th/18th Century, this figure depicts the Historical Buddha Shakyamuni.
 He wears simple robes (where he showcases a fragment in his left hand), and his large pendulous ears signify that he has taken off all the heavy jewelry he wore while he was still Prince Siddhartha.